bengl/create-test-promise/README.md

 Creates a function that returns a promise whose resultant state is dependent on whether the included code throws or rejects.

+You can pass in a any of the folloing:

+* a Promise
-You can pass in a Promise, a function that returns a Promise, or a function that either throws or doesn't.
+* a function taking 0 arguments that returns a Promise
+* a function taking 0 arguments that either throws or doesn't
+* a function taking 1 argument, a callback, that fails when passed an argument in the callback.

 Currently, this library doesn't support nodebacks/callback-chains, but you can just use the Promise constructor to help with non-Promise code.